The School of Communication

 - Radio, Television, and Film (RTF)

-In addition to course offerings, four undergraduate or baccalaureate degrees are offered in the School.
-They are the Bachelor of Arts (BA) in Communication Studies, Entertainment and the Recording Industry Management, Journalism, and Radio, Television and Film.
+In addition to course offerings, four baccalaureate degrees are offered in the School.
+They are the Bachelor of Arts (BA) in Communication Studies, Entertainment and the Recording Industry Management, Journalism, and Radio, Television, and Film.
 For students who major in disciplines in which the declaration of a minor is required, the School offers the following minors:

 - Communication Studies